Edge Inference with Fully Differentiable Quantized Mixed Precision Neural Networks: Supplementary Materials

 \subsection{Comparison of Gradient Scaling Methods}

 In the main text we showed results for gradient scaling when using different gradient scaling methods for weights and activations, in Figure~\ref{fig:uniform} we show the baseline results when the scaling methods are the same for weights and activations.
-The mean for STE and EWGS (best method in this experiment) also serve as orientations in Figure~\ref{fig:2}.
-We further show the effect of adding noise to the gradient instead of meaningful gradient scaling (Gaussian and uniform noise), surprisingly both methods boost the accuracy beyond STE accuracy on average.
-Further we show the computational overhead measured in wall-clock time compare to the STE method, which does not perform any gradient modification.
+The mean for STE and EWGS (best method in this experiment) also serve as orientations in Figure~\ref{fig:98}.
+We further show the effect of adding noise to the gradient instead of meaningful gradient scaling (Gaussian and uniform noise), both methods boost the accuracy beyond STE accuracy on average.
+Further, we show the computational overhead measured in wall-clock time compare to the STE method, which does not perform any gradient modification.
 The methods which employ random noise are the most computationally expensive compared to the STE.
-Interestingly, PBGS only incurs minimal overheads while the others methods show substantial increase in compute time.
-Potentially, the sign operation on the gradient and the trigonometric operation seem to incur the most overhead.
+Interestingly, PBGS only incurs minimal overhead while the other methods show a substantial increase in compute time.
+We conjecture that this can be primarily be attributed to the trigonometric operation in the backward pass.

-We also analyzed the behaviour of several hand picked scaling methods on lower and higher bit widths comparable to what we have done in Figure~\ref{fig:2}.
+We also analyzed the behaviour of several hand-picked scaling methods on lower and higher bit widths comparable to what we have done in Figure~\ref{fig:98}.
 The results can be seen in Figure~\ref{fig:gradscale-sweeps}, showing that at 2 bits no method delivered better than $30\%$ accuracy.
 The differences between these methods are less apparent ($\leq0.4\%$) at 4 bits.